Gooberin95/data-basin/README.md

 # data-basin
-testing out python connection to azure sql databaseaaaaaaaaaaaaa
+testing out python connection to azure sql database
+## Dealing with git issues is annoying and alot of work